-- Even though the state says that we do not need to have a nurse on staff, because we are a non-medical service — we have an RN on staff who answers questions from clients, families and caregivers every day.
+- Even though the state says that we do not need to have a nurse on staff, because we are a non-medical service — we do have an RN on staff who answers questions from clients, families and caregivers every day.
 That elevates the standard of our care.

 - Our RN also offers unequaled training to our caregivers.
 That elevates the standard of our care.

-- Our nurse also offers Skills Lab trainings every other month to keep our caregivers polished and their skills well-honed.
+- Our nurse also offers Skills Lab trainings every month to keep our caregivers polished and their skills well-honed.
 That elevates the standard of our care.